thefirstnoellle/habitHaven/README.md

 ## Acknowledgements
-Thank you to my coach, Gillian, for her guidance and support while I work on this project.
+This is my project for Get Coding Module 1.
+Thank you to my coach, Gillian, for her guidance and support while I work on this project!

 ### 🚧 View the Prototype
 This project is still a work in progress, view the current verison here: [thefirstnoellle.github.io/habitHaven/](thefirstnoellle.github.io/habitHaven/)